-This specialization belongs to the Master's programme Biomedical Engineering.
+This specialization is part of the Master's programme Biomedical Engineering.

 The specialization Physiological Signals and Systems (PSS) focusses on the development of technological solutions for health and clinical problems in which human physiological systems are dysfunctional due to trauma or disease.
 The research groups that participate in the PSS track perform cutting-edge scientific work covers topics such as analyzing models of the brain to gain a better understanding of diseases like epilepsy, studying how electrical stimuli can restore impaired body functions (like Parkinson and strokes) or the development of improved diagnostics and novel treatments for clinical neurology.
 Often, the research is related to specific clinical questions from the healthcare sector.

 - Research about the possibilities of deep brain stimulation to improve posture and movement control.

 - Research into the development of therapies for people with chronic pain, in which mathematical models are used to predict clinical results.

 - The development of new techniques for the improvement of brain monitoring in the intensive care unit with a focus on detecting epileptiform discharges and ischemia.

 Read more below in more detail about research within a few research groups that are linked to this Master's track.